 The proposed bill would amend current statutes by adding a new exemption to the licensure requirements under the Arizona Medical Board for individuals providing basic first aid.
 Specifically, it would allow individuals to administer basic first aid in good faith and without compensation, provided they obtain the injured person's consent before rendering assistance.
-If the injured person is under 15 years old, consent must be obtained from a parent or legal guardian, and law enforcement must be notified of the injured person's condition.
-This addition is marked as
+If the injured person is under 15 years old, consent must be obtained from a parent or legal guardian, and the individual must notify law enforcement of the injured person's condition.
+This new provision would be inserted as a new section in the existing statute.

 Statutes affected: Introduced Version: 32-1421